 How to Gear Down a Dirt Bike for Trail Riding and Woods

 The stock gearing on a motocross bike is not ideal for riding in the woods.
-However, there are a lot of guys that find a good deal on a dirt bike (or just think they look cooler) so they end up with a bike that isn’t specifically designed for the type of riding they do most.
+However, there are a lot of guys that find a good deal on a motocross bike (or just think they look cooler… I’m guilty as well) so they end up with a bike that isn’t specifically designed for the type of riding they do most.
 And guess what.
 That’s okay because it’s pretty easy to gear down a dirt bike for trails.

-In order to gear down a dirt bike for trails and woods riding, all you have to do is replace one (or both) of the sprockets and possibly the chain.
+To gear down a dirt bike for trails and woods, just replace one (or both) of the sprockets and possibly the chain.
 If you want to gear the bike down, increase the size of the rear sprocket or decrease the size of the front sprocket.
 That’s it!
-Well, mostly…
+Well, mostly.

 As with any modifications to your motorcycle, it’s wise to consult your owners manual.
 Also, here are some important things to take into consideration.